Nassau County Preliminary Conference.

 What Is the Nassau County Preliminary Conference?

 The preliminary conference, or PC, is the first court-supervised conference in a civil case in Nassau County Supreme Court (Mineola, New York).
-It is governed by the statewide Uniform Civil Rules, specifically 22 NYCRR 202.12, and it is where the court takes control of the discovery timeline.
+It is governed by the statewide Uniform Civil Rules, specifically 22 NYCRR 202.12 and the differentiated case management rule at 22 NYCRR 202.19, and it is where the court takes control of the discovery timeline.

 Where Does the Preliminary Conference Fit in the Litigation Timeline?